inbucket/inbucket.org/installation/ubuntu.md

 ~~~

-### 2. Copy Distribution
+### 2. Extract Distribution

 Move or copy your Inbucket distribution to the `/opt` directory.
-I recommend
+We recommend
 you keep the version number or build date in the name, and create a symbolic
 link from `inbucket` to that name to make upgrading/downgrading easier.